korobool/nlp4go/README.md

  * Dependency Parsing
 * WordNet interface

-## Repository structure should be similar to following tree:
+## Repository structure should be idiomatically similar to following tree:

 ```
 legacy  // to be removed later